RubenMercadePrieto/ESP32_PIControl_DHT11/README.md

 ```

 The workhorse function sending the Email is this one, where the Recipient name's is included in the HTML message.
 Note how the "dataDHT.csv" file is attached.
-The variable *EmailSuccsess*, from *resp.status*, is what is used to decide
+The variable *EmailSuccsess*, from *resp.status*, is what is used to check
 if the email has been sent succesful or not.